AlexBethel/ros4nix/README.md

   from one configuration, and this configuration can be copied between machines freely.

-## System requirements
+## Modes of operation

 `ros4nix` is known to work on x86_64 machines and aarch64 machines;
-beyond this, the program has support for running under the following
+beyond this, the program has support for running under a number of different configurations

-configurations:
-* As a `bwrap` chroot-like environment on a NixOS machine, installed as a NixOS module.
-This is the primary target because we can make the most assumptions about the kernel and other software running on the system.
+### As a chroot on a NixOS host

+Import the `ros` directory into your system `configuration.nix`, and all the ROS settings can be integrated directly into your overall host configuration.
+This is the most ideal way to use `ros4nix` because it allows us to make the most assumptions about the kernel and other software running on the system, and obviously allows the most powerful config.

+In this mode, `ros4nix` will use `debootstrap` to generate an Ubuntu installation inside `/var/ros`, then use `bwrap` to manage it like a chroot environment.

-* As a `bwrap` chroot-like environment on a non-NixOS machine.
-This
+### As a chroot on a non-NixOS host

-  requires:
+Use the provided `ros4nix` program.
+This requires:
 - Support for running Nix on the system. `ros4nix` will try to install Nix for you if you haven't already set it up.
 - The ability to bootstrap an Ubuntu installation using `debootstrap`.
-This requires that the kernel not have a minor version number higher than 255, which is known not to be the case on some pathological NVIDIA SBC's.
+  This requires that the kernel not have a minor version number higher than 255, which is known not to be the case on some goofy NVIDIA SBC's.
 - User namespaces to be enabled on the kernel.
 This is true of most Linux distributions released within the last decade.

-* As a manager for a real ROS installation on the bare operating system.
-This requires that the operating system be a supported version of either Debian or Ubuntu for the particular targeted version of ROS.
+Once again, `ros4nix` will build a `bwrap` container in `/var/ros` in this mode.

+### As a ROS manager for an Ubuntu/Debian host

+If your host is running the correct version of Ubuntu or Debian to install the ROS version you want, you can use `ros4nix` to manage your actual ROS installation; in this case, `ros4nix` basically just dispatches `apt` commands and creates systemd services.
+To use this mode, set `programs.ros.useMainRoot` to `true`.

-* As a manager for a ROS installation inside a Podman container with systemd as its init.
+### As a ROS manager for an Ubuntu container

+If you use Podman to build an Ubuntu container of the right version, you can use `ros4nix` to manage its installation of ROS the same way as you would for a real host, with `program.ros.useMainRoot` set to `true`.
+Podman must be configured to run `systemd` as its initial program.

 We explicitly *do not* support Docker, because `ros4nix` requires systemd to manage scheduling services at boot time, and Docker's